top of page

 Enjoying nuts offers both taste and nutrition.
 But if you're mindful of oxalate intake, it's good to know that different nuts have varying levels of oxalates.
 This list has categorised standard nuts from low to high oxalate content.

-List of High-Oxalate Nuts
+List of High-Oxalate and Moderate Nuts

 • Almonds (high)